Managing People: Power-over versus Power-with

 They don’t make false accusations

-They don’t generalize
+They don’t generalise

 They don’t blame